fooplugins/foogallery/README.txt

 Please update in order to for FooGallery to work in WP 5.5+!

 == Changelog ==

+= 2.1.27 =
+* Date Updated : 2021-10-26
+* Fix : Fixed issue when no attachments being saved when updating gallery, in some scenarios.
+[//]: # fs_premium_only_begin
+* Fix : [Expert Plan] Fix for self hosted videos not playing in lightbox on mobiles.
+* Update : [Expert Plan] Moved search settings into it's own tab under Filtering within gallery settings.
+[//]: # fs_premium_only_end

 = 2.1.24 =
 * Date Updated : 2021-10-16